 A few things happened this year that were outside of our normal tax related activity.

-- HSA Deductions – The plan that had previously allowed me to contribute to a health savings account was no longer offered.
-The HSA contributions in the past were able to reduce our stated income, but we didn’t have that benefit last year.
+- HSA Deductions.
+The plan that had previously allowed me to contribute to a health savings account was no longer offered.
+The HSA contributions in the past were able to reduce our stated income.
+We didn’t have that benefit last year.

 What 2015 Holds

 We should have a much easier 2015.
 I don’t foresee us having to cash in bonds this year.
-We’re back to contributing to an HSA plan, though that should really be negligable as my employer coordinates the deductions, thus capturing the effect on our tax rate.
-And, as far as our investments, assuming I clear out the ‘wash sale’ stock, we’ll be able to capture all or least a portion of the effect of our deferred loss.
-Combine that with the fact that we’re contributing even more via payroll deduction, and we could end up with a hefty return a year from now.
+We’ll be back to contributing to an HSA.
+This should be negligible, as my employer coordinates the deductions.
+This minimizes the effect on our tax rate.
+For investments, as long as I clear out the ‘wash sale’ stock, we’ll be able to capture the deferred loss.
+Add the increased payroll deduction in place, and we should be good next year.